 One of the first items that I think anyone who owns a trailer should get would be some kind of battery monitor that reads power through a battery shunt.
 When I installed my system I went with a Tri-metric 2030 battery meter.
 For this meter to work you will also need to get a Shunt and wire harness sold separately.

 Once you have the battery meter installed and temporarily calibrated to your current battery bank you will be able to check all your draws for the different electrical items in your unit.
 Make a list of each electrical item and how much they draw.
 You might notice that there are draws to your battery that are not switched anywhere in the unit.
 Most of those are your required detectors and alarms that are mounted that are never shut off.
 Those draws could be as high as 1.5Ah.
 But now you know they are there.
-That should account for any 12 volt accessories in the rig.
+That should account for any 12-volt accessories in the rig.
 Don’t forget to plug your phone into the USB jack if you have one to see how much that draws.
 Now take your list and calculate how many hours you will use each of those devices.

 For 120volt loads, get a Kill-o-watt meter to plug the load into and turn on the load.
-The Microwave is more of a draw then the convection oven but since you have the meter you might as well count that as two separate components.
+The Microwave is more of a draw than the convection oven but since you have the meter you might as well count that as two separate components.
 Do you currently, or in the future, plan to use an induction cook plate?
 The coffee pot, toaster, and coffee grinder are some of the things we needed to include in our kitchen.
 Once you have the wattages for all of your items you will be able to figure out your minimum inverter size and your load numbers based on amperage draw.

 Recommended tools and materials required for installation

-For drilling pass through holes for cables and wiring I would recommend a simple hole saw kit like this Vermont American kit utilized for deadbolt installations.
+For drilling pass-through holes for cables and wiring, I would recommend a simple hole saw kit like this Vermont American kit utilized for deadbolt installations.
 The Victron battery meters also use a 2 1/8″ hole for mounting.

 For running wire and cable through walls and along wire chases, I have found the use of fiberglass pull sticks like this Wire Noodler set to be extremely efficient and handy.
 I find that I use these for any kind of wiring from small to large projects.
-They will really cut down on time and manpower needed.
+They will really cut down on the time and manpower needed.